-The Graduate School's policies and procedures serve as a resource for both graduate students and their advisors.
+The Graduate School's policy library serves as a resource for both graduate students and their advisors.
 These policies contain information on official policies and procedures relating to admissions, registration, grading, student records, degree requirements and academic integrity.

 When an instance of a suspected or alleged admissions integrity breach by a student arises, it shall be resolved according to the procedures set forth herein.